Identifiable Latent Bandits: Leveraging observational data for personalized decision-making: Identifiable latent bandits

+where $\sigma^2$ is the variance of $\eta_{i,t}$ (of $Z_{i,t}$ given $Z_i$). \end{theorem} Theorem~\ref{thm:regret} is proven in Appendix~\ref{app:greedy1-regret}; we give a comparison to the setting of \cite{Hong2020Revisited} in \Cref{app:comparison-latent-bandits}.
+The regret is constant for an optimal pair ($\e=0$), and linear when $\e$ grows large and \cpg{} becomes unable to distinguish between the arms in the $2\e$ region.
+The bound \emph{does not} depend on the magnitude of noise in the rewards as \cpg{} is greedy with respect to the context.
+However, \cpg{} fails to exploit the association between the latent state $z_i$ and rewards $r_{i,t}$, and can take longer to converge when the noise in the latent state is high or for out-of-distribution instances (see \Cref{app:ood}).

-In the case that model is not well specified (or misestimated), one could either try to re-estimate the arm parameters $\theta_A$, or update the latent variable $\mathbf{z_q}$.
-Both choices are equivalent as the reward is bilinear.
-An example of the latter is to look at the reward history and search for the latent $\hat{\mathbf{z}}_{q,t}$ which best explains the previous rewards and contexts, conditioned on arm parameters.
-In practice, one can trade off choosing the expected mean and explaining previous rewards.
-The second algorithm we present, Greedy2, takes this approach and minimizes the loss in (\ref{eq:loss}) to choose the best action.
+In the case that the LVM is misspecified or misestimated, greedy reward maximization with respect to $\hat{z}_i$ as in~\Cref{alg:greedy} will be biased in general and yield linear cumulative regret.
+In this case, one could either try to re-estimate the arm parameters $\theta_a$, or update the latent variable estimate ${\hat{z}_i}$ at inference time.
+These choices are equivalent as the reward is bilinear.
+An example of the latter is to look at the reward history and search for the latent $\hat{{z}}_{i}$ which best explains the previous rewards and contexts, conditioned on arm parameters.
+This trades off exploiting the inference function $f$ and explaining previous rewards.
+Our second algorithm, \emph{full posterior greedy} (\fpg{}), takes this approach and minimizes the full negative log-likelihood (\ref{eq:loss}) to choose the best action.
+We recommend \fpg{} as a more practical and adaptive alternative to \cpg{}.
+In \Cref{lemma:fpg}, we analyze the mean and variance for \fpg{} estimates of $z_i$.

+\paragraph{Exploration} Once a latent is estimated, we could either use a greedy strategy and choose the best arm under the estimated latent state, or use the posterior for the estimated reward $\hat{\mu}_i = \hat{\theta}^\top \hat{z}_i$ for exploration.
+For \fpg{} this can lead to choosing arms that reduce the variance of the estimate \eqref{eq:loss} and recover from a biased LVM estimate.
+We showcase an example of Thompson sampling on the posterior in line~\ref{alg:line-explore} of \Cref{alg:greedy}, exploiting the fact that when the latent and reward noise is Gaussian, the estimated reward also follows a Gaussian distribution.
+We style this variant as \projt{}.
+In~\Cref{app:emission_noise}, we demonstrate the robustness of \fpg{} and \projt{} to LVM misspecification.